 - 2 cups of crushed Ritz Crackers (about 1 1/2 sleeves)

-- Combine the garlic, 1/2 cup of oil, anchovy paste, parsley, and Ritz Crackers in a food processor and mix until smooth.
+- Step 1 Combine the garlic, 1/2 cup of oil, anchovy paste, parsley, and Ritz Crackers in a food processor and mix until smooth.

-- Place chicken skin (or skinned) side up on the cooler part of the grill.
+- Step 4 Place chicken on the cooler part of the grill.
 Cover the grill and cook for 15 minutes before turning over and cooking the other side for 15 minutes.

-- Put cooked chicken on a platter and sprinkle with course Kosher salt and chopped fresh sage or dried sage.
+- Step 5 Put cooked chicken on a platter and sprinkle with course Kosher salt and chopped fresh sage or dried sage.
 Serve with a green vegetable, salad, and/or corn on the cob.